Being a committed adventurer requires you to take preparation seriously.

 How to use a Fresnel lens to start a campfire

-Like any tool, a Fresnel lens can be dangerous if used irresponsibly.
 The concentrated solar power of the lens can cause burns and eye damage if not used appropriately.
 For this reason, we recommend wearing polarised sunglasses when using a Fresnel lens and avoid looking directly at the concentrated light as much as possible.

-Before using a Fresnel lens as a fire starter, always check if there are any fire regulations in place.
-When working with fire you have a duty to continually monitor your campfire and extinguish it completely before leaving it.
+And remember, when working with fire you have a duty to continually monitor your campfire and extinguish it completely before leaving it.

 You got all that?
 Good.